unraid/docs/docs/legacy/Manual/Multi-language.md

 It is necessary for plugin developers to take appropriate action within their plugins to enable them to utilize the multi-language support.
-The details on what is required are covered [here](https://wiki.unraid.net/images/5/5e/Multi-language_Support_Design_Guide.pdf).
+The details on what is required are covered in the design guide [here](https://wiki.unraid.net/images/5/5e/Multi-language_Support_Design_Guide.pdf).

 Once plugin developers have made the necessary changes within their plugin to add the multi-language support mechanisms provided by Unraid